-The syntax uses building blocks which are referred to as productions.
+The syntax uses building blocks that are called productions.
 Productions are denoted by the symbol ::= .
 To the left of the equal sign is a production name; to the right of the equal, or on the next line, is a list of production constructs.
 If a production has more than one possible construct, the alternatives are separated by a vertical bar |.
 Read productions top-down.
-For example, reading the delete statement, there are literal keywords and two subproductions, a table\spec and the WHERE clause.
+For example, reading the delete statement, there are literal keywords and two subproductions, a table specification and the WHERE clause.